andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-17-gelfands-algebra-chunk-10-factoring.md

 ### When Factoring Look for Patterns of Common Multiplicands

 This initial pattern-spot we used in Problem 107(d) (above) (of the shared $(1 + a)$ multiplicand) helps a lot in many factorings.
-It's a trick you'll rely on a freqiently, and get better at intuitively spotting as you go on.
+It's a trick you'll rely on a frequently, and get better at intuitively spotting as you go on.

 When trying to spot these, things which can help are making powers of zero super-evident